ditz1/shabengine/README.md

 #### For Mac

-**the library for used for the mac build was compiled on arm, if you have an x86_64 mac you will get linker errors** --will fix soon
+**the library used for the mac build was compiled on arm, if you have an x86_64 mac you will get linker errors** --will fix soon

 Open Terminal and run: